tthulk07/shtr.tk/docs/index.md

 ---
 title: Introducing Shtr
+description: Shtr is an open source URL shortener that provides a wide range of features to users.
 ---

 **Shtr** is an open source URL shortener that provides a wide range of features to users.
 With **Shtr**, you can shorten long URLs to make them more compact and easier to share or remember.
 In addition to basic URL shortening functionality, **Shtr** offers a number of advanced features, including: